-Upon receipt of an adverse determination, the Provider (peer) may request a peer-to-peer discussion within five business days of the decision.
+Upon receipt of an adverse determination, the Provider (peer) may request a peer-to-peer discussion within five business days from the notification.

-A "peer" is considered a physician, physician assistant, or nurse Practitioner, who is directly providing care to the Member.
-Contracted external parties, administrators, or facility UM staff can request that a peer-to-peer telephone communication be arranged and performed.
+A "peer" is considered the Member's or Provider's clinical representative (licensed medical professional).
+Contracted external parties, administrators, or facility UM staff can only request that a peer-to-peer telephone communication be arranged and performed but the discussion should be performed by a peer.